jimweirich/rspec-given/README.md

 rspec-given is an RSpec extension to allow Given/When/Then notation in RSpec specifications.
 It is a natural extension of the experimental work done on the Given framework.
-It turns out that 90% of the Given framework can be trivially implemented on top of RSpec.

 # Why Given/When/Then